Looking for Balance

 Balancing through yoga

 For almost 25 years, yoga has allowed me to practice balance.
 And I do mean practice.
 The practice of yoga requires us to access the mind, body and spirit.
 I think of this grouping as the three parts of my being.
-I know from experience when these are aligned, or balanced, I function at a higher level.
-I stay calmer.
-I am more creative.
-I have more patience with myself and others.
-I take challenges in stride, and even look at them more as possibilities than problems.
+We know from experience when these are aligned, or balanced, allowing us to function at a higher level.
+Yoga helps me to stay calmer and feel more creative.
+I have more patience with myself and others and accept challenges in stride.
+Challenges become possibilities instead of problems.
 One aspect of yoga that I love when discussing balance is that it actually physically strengthens one’s balance.
 The symbiotic relationship of the physical aspect of balancing in yoga meshed with the ability to calm the mind and balance the psyche is profound.
 It has been a daily reminder for me; that I need balance in my life to honor who I am and what I need to grow.